• Skip to primary navigation

 All in one breakfast in a pan

-Once you have mastered the basics of making a potato frittata, then the sky’s the limit.
+Once you have mastered the basics of making a potato frittata, the sky's the limit.
 You are limited only by your imagination.
 Here are a few suggestions to get you started.

-• add chopped ham and mushrooms and make an all in one breakfast.
+• add chopped ham and mushrooms and make an all-in-one breakfast.

 Other serving ideas